-Cruciate ligament rupture dog
+Cruciate ligament tear dog

 Hello, my name is veterinarian Susanne Arndt